 Originally developed for sled dogs, Musher’s Secret is a non-toxic natural wax that rubs right onto the pads of your dog’s feet to create a barrier from harsh conditions.
 The wax absorbs quickly and is semi-permeable, so your dog’s paws will be able to breathe (and sweat!) while still being protected.

-Plus, it only needs to be applied once or twice a week.
-Extra bonus?
+Plus, this natural concoction only needs to be applied once or twice a week.
+And as a bonus?
 This wax doubles as a moisturizer and helps heal wounds.
 It won’t stain surfaces when your dog is simply walking around the house, either.
 Musher’s Secret is an Amazon bestseller for good reason.

 It’s bootie time.